marcelray/lifecam-settings/README.md

-# LifeCam Settings Tool
+# Microsoft LifeCam Webcam Settings Tool

-This is a little utility for forcing LifeCam settings.
+This is a little utility for forcing Microsoft LifeCam webcam settings.
 It's a command-line tool that reads in settings via XML—admittedly not the most elegant solution, but it worked great for our needs.
 Hopefully it will help you, too.

+I have personally tested it with the following cameras:

+- Microsoft LifeCam Studio
+- Microsoft LifeCam Cinema

 After compiling, to use the tool: